benrmatthews/fantactivist/submit/index.md

 <h3>Ready to submit your interview?</h3>
 <p><a href="https://docs.google.com/a/montfort.io/forms/d/e/1FAIpQLSdmLSF9un-r704IIjQeWP7VPg4pcdiPkWXdP5klxgYBQ7nAmg/viewform">Fill in this form</a>.</p>

-<p>Once ypu've submitted your basic details, we'll be in touch with any further questions needed.</p>
+<p>Once you've submitted your basic details, we'll be in touch with any further questions needed.</p>